How Can I Improve My Mental Health Without Therapy?

 Recognizing When Self-Help Isn't Enough

-While many mental health challenges can be addressed through self-directed strategies, some situations require professional intervention.
-Knowing when to seek help is an important part of mental health self-care.
+While many mental health challenges can be addressed through self-directed strategies, some situations need professional help.
+Knowing when to seek mental health support is an important part of mental health self-care.

 Warning Signs That Require Professional Attention